Frustration From Lack of Sleep

 Where You Sleep:

-The key words with this is cool, dark, and quiet.
-The temperature of your room should be 60 to 69 degrees and no warmer than 72 degrees.
-The reason why is because our bodies have thermoregulators that produce sweat when we’re hot to cool us off.
+The key words here are cool, dark, and quiet.
+Your room should be 60 to 69 degrees, never warmer than 72.
+Our thermoregulators produce sweat to cool us when we’re hot.

 Next, your mattress.
-If it’s older than 10 years throw it out.
-Even the most expensive, well designed mattresses start to sag and sink in the middle after about the 7 year point.
+If it’s older than 10 years, throw it out.
+Even the most expensive, well-designed mattresses start to sag and sink in the middle after about 7 years.

 When You Sleep:

-To avoid not falling asleep when you know you should, try to go to sleep around the same time every night.
+To avoid staying awake when you know you should sleep, try to go to bed at the same time every night.

-The worst habit before bed is the use of technology right before bed.
-Since technology mostly surrounds people now, people have become accustomed to using devices throughout the day up until bedtime.
+The worst bedtime habit is using electronic devices right before sleep.
+Because technology is pervasive, people are now accustomed to using devices throughout the day, even at bedtime.

-Research has found that this isn’t the best thing for us since technology devices emit a “blue” light that reaches the back of our retinas which can prohibit the brain form entering a sleeping state.
+Research has found that this isn’t the best for us, since electronic devices emit a “blue” light that reaches the back of our retinas, which can prevent the brain from entering a sleep state.

-Blue light lowers melatonin produced in the brain, which you tend to feel “awake” when you use light emitting devices before bed.
+Blue light reduces melatonin in the brain, making you feel more alert when you use light-emitting devices before bed.

-There are certain foods and drugs that stimulate an alertness state in the evening hours when consumed.
+Certain foods and drugs can stimulate alertness in the evening when consumed.
 The biggest culprit is caffeine, which should be avoided at least 6 hours prior to sleep.

-Alcohol is classified as a depressant by the FDA, which is why alcohol is miscontrued as an aid for getting quality rest.
-Alcohol is one of the worse substances to consume before sleep because of how it affects the brain’s cycles during deep rest.
+Alcohol is classified as a depressant by the FDA, which is why it is often mistakenly seen as a way to achieve quality sleep.
+In fact, alcohol is among the worst substances to consume before bed because it disrupts the brain’s natural sleep cycles.

-The first phase of deep sleep, known as REM (rapid eye movement) is vital for the brain to sort and organize the previous day’s memories.
-This is also when hormones for repairing cellular damage can be released for recovery.
+The first phase of deep sleep, known as REM (rapid eye movement), is vital for the brain to sort and organize the previous day’s memories.
+This is also when hormones that repair cellular damage can be released to support recovery.

 The Wrap Up

-Your sleeping habits, bedroom environment, and overall lifestyle has a lasting impact on your overall sleep.
-To improve sleep quality, it would be wise to review areas of neglect that can be self-assessed or by a sleep specialist.
-If you’re experiencing consistent nights of insomnia, a sleep therapist may be able to isolate the true causes of your issue.
+Your sleep habits, bedroom environment, and lifestyle significantly impact your sleep.
+To improve sleep quality, review neglected areas yourself or with a sleep specialist.
+If you experience ongoing insomnia, a sleep therapist may identify the underlying causes.

 What else do you want to know?